Community Corner Submissions

 The 14th Street Y may be closed, but we will still be here for our community.

-We’re encouraging 14Y staff to create and share videos featuring adult studies classes, family engagement ideas, helpful tips to keep you busy while at home, and arts + culture content to be featured on the new 14Y Community Corner YouTube channel.
+We’re encouraging 14Y staff and community members to create and share videos featuring adult studies classes, family engagement ideas, helpful tips to keep you busy while at home, and arts + culture content to be featured on the new 14Y Community Corner YouTube channel.

 To contribute to the 14Y Community Corner, use the form below.
 Please take a moment to review best practices for video creation and understand that when you submit a video, 14Y will own the rights to your video in perpetuity.